chrispanag/ebony/README.md

 ## Modules

 The module system is the heart of the EBONy Framework.

+Each module is an object that can be imported to the bot using the `bot.addModule(exampleModule)` function.

 ```
-{
+const exampleModule = {
     actions,     : An object containing all the module's actions
     routes,      : Routes for postback payloads
     text ,       : Regex rules to select actions
     referrals,   : Routes for referrals payloads
 }
 ```